 High-end food trucks are outfitted with the equivalent of restaurant or hotel kitchens, complete with prep table, oven, grill, burners, refrigeration and freezer compartments.
 They can cost upward of $180,000.
 These food trucks are managed by a chef who knows how to utilize this equipment to serve a large variety of meals and can customize their menu to your needs

 Lower-end food trucks are primarily geared for street-vending of a focused recipe like tacos, hamburgers, fried chicken or bowls.
 These trucks deliver great food for the type of dish they specialize in, and they can provide some menu diversity when combined with other food trucks, but you should not expect their staff to be able to deliver food that ventures far afield from their core menu.

 The Heritage food truck is considered one of the most sophisticated food trucks in Boston, as it was outfitted with farm-to-table catering in mind.
-Our Chef Emmett is highly versatile, acts as a curator of “cuisines of the world” and puts the richness of the truck’s equipment at the service of his culinary inventiveness.
+Our Chef Lorena is highly versatile, acts as a curator of “cuisines of the world” and puts the richness of the truck’s equipment at the service of his culinary inventiveness.

 - Food trucks generally get quite excited at the opportunity to cater food at private events.
 For many of them, it is a supplement to their core street-vending activities.
 For a few of them, it is an important area of focus that can represent 50% or more of their sales.

 - Because food trucks have a high fixed cost, tied to paying rent in their central kitchen, owning and maintaining their truck and paying their staff, most trucks require a guaranteed minimum per event, often set at around $1,000.
 Highly successful trucks may require a higher number.

 - Many will agree to deliver their food to you for less than their minimum if you do not require the food truck to be present.